Dog diarrhea (spelled in the UK as ‘diarrhoea’) is going to happen, it’s just a fact of life when you’re a dog owner.

-Loose stools in puppies and dogs are extremely common, and can be caused by something simple such as a sudden change in diet or stress, or they can be a symptom of any number of dog diseases.
+They can be caused by something simple such as a sudden change in diet or stress, or they can be a symptom of any number of dog diseases.

-Loose bowels that last for longer than a day, especially if they’re accompanied by other signs of illness such as vomiting and/or lethargy, need to be evalulated by a veterinarian quickly.
+Loose bowels that last for longer than a day, especially if they’re accompanied by other signs of illness such as vomiting and/or lethargy, need to be evaluated by a veterinarian quickly.

 Knowing how to tell if you can afford to ‘wait and see’ for a day, or whether you need to visit a vet immediatlely, can make all the difference to your dogs’ health.